atomjump/atomjumpcom-content-only/foundation-votes/open-meetings.md

 In order of most public to least:

-* We hold live public visual meetings
+* We hold live, public, video-based meetings
-* We record the meetings visually, and make those public once any visual issues are fixed
+* We record the meetings 'visually', and make those public once any 'visual' issues are fixed
 * We hold live audio meetings (similar to a 'Shareholders' call in public companies)
 * We record the audio of the meetings, and make those public
 * We record the meetings, and release minutes of the meetings